-The health and safety of students are a priority at Pomona College.
+The health and safety of students are priorities at Pomona College.
 The Office of Student Affairs maintains close relations with the staffs of special support services, including the Student Health Service, the Monsour Counseling Center, and Campus Safety.
 The Health Education Outreach Office at the Claremont Colleges also provides leadership in health education through student programming, as well as training all Resident Advisors in emergency procedures

 In cases of emergency or for special services, two nearby hospitals are available:

 The Student Health Service, located in the Student Services Center, is open weekdays from 8:30 a.m. to noon and from l:00 p.m. to 5:00 p.m. during the school year.
 Among its services, it provides health education, gynecological and contraceptive consultation, minor outpatient surgery, blood tests, X-rays, electrocardiograms, and allergy shots.
 After hours, on weekends and in emergencies, students may contact their RA, Campus Safety, or one of the two hospitals listed above.
 Student Health Services has a medical provider on-call after business hours, available through Campus Safety, 909 607-2000.

 Every student should be covered by some form of medical insurance.
 Proof of insurance is required for all students.
 Students can either enroll in the Student Health Insurance Plan (SHIP) of the Claremont Colleges or waive out if they carry comparable alternative insurance (enrollment/waiver forms will be required each year).
 The SHIP plan covers medical expenses off campus, such as hospitalization, surgery, and accidental injury.
 Information about the policy can be obtained through the Office of Student Affairs or at www.renstudent.com/claremont.